-Diet soda doesn't make you fat -- it's the extra foodJuly 4th, 2011 in Health /
+Diet soda doesn't make you fat -- it's the extra foodJuly 4, 2011 in Medicine & Health / Health

 You are making a healthier choice when opting for a diet soda instead of a calorie-laden drink, but beware that you dont sabotage your good behavior by indulging in extra-calorie foods, said an obesity specialist at Loyola University Health System.

 I suspect that people are likely drinking those diet sodas to wash down high-fat and high-calorie fast-food or take-out meals, not as a complement to a healthy meal prepared at home or to quench a thirst after a tough workout, said Jessica Bartfield, MD, who specializes in weight and nutrition at Gottlieb Memorial Hospital.